-In this paper I would like to extend the analysis of Singh and Davidson (2003) to all the publicly listed foreign firms listed on the NYSE.
+This paper seeks to extend the analysis of Singh and Davidson (2003) to all the publicly listed foreign firms listed on the NYSE.
 The influence of agency cost on the choice of capital structure would differ across foreign firms for a number of reasons.
 Singh and Davidson (2003) have used a sample of US firms which would have different set of factors influencing them compared to foreign firms from other countries.
 Financial literacy varies across investors in different countries.
 Christelis, Jappelli and Padula (2006) and Alessie, Lusardi and van Rooji (2007) indicate that financial literacy impacts the stock market decisions of investors.
 This would impact the ability of the firm to go in for debt or equity.